gymreklab/chips/README.md

 Other optional parameters:
 * `--scale-outliers`: Set all peaks with scores >2x median score to have binding prob 1.
 Recommended with real data.
 * `--noscale`: Don't scale peak scores.
-Treat given scores as binding probabilities.
+Treat given scores in the input bed file as binding probabilities.
 * `--est <int>`: Estimated fragment length.
 Used as a rough guess to guide inference of fragment length distribution from single end data.
 * `-r <float>`: Ignore peaks with top r% of peak scores.